 The Ecological Self

-Inspired by the living landscapes and animals of southern Saskatchewan, integral education, eco-psychology, and the contemplative & expressive arts, this four-week course is intended as a portal to greater intimacy with self, nature & the ‘more-than-human’ world.
+Inspired by the living landscapes and animals of southern Saskatchewan, integral education, eco-psychology, and the contemplative & expressive arts, this four-week course is intended as a portal to greater intimacy with self, other & the ‘more-than-human’ world.
 The invitation of the course is a deepening into the felt-experience of belonging and re-membering our place in the family of things.
 Through readings, discussions, mindfulness and expressive arts exercises in nature, we’ll explore our innate capacity for presence and connection.
-Moving away from the idea of a separate self, we’ll cultivate relationship with our inner and outer landscapes.
+Moving away from the idea of a separate self, we’ll cultivate the inter-relationships of our inner and outer landscapes.

-Over the course of four weeks we’ll cultivate an embodied sense of belonging & inter-being—engaging plural ways of knowing and being in the world.
-No artistic experience is necessary—only a willingness to slow down, be present, and to engage your experience with curiousity.
+Over the course of four weeks we’ll cultivate a felt-sense of belonging to a greater whole & inter-being—engaging plural ways of knowing and being in the world.
+No artistic or meditative experience is necessary—only a willingness to slow down, be present, and to engage your experience with curiousity.

 Weekly gatherings

-Each week, we’ll meet for two hours—from 7:00 to 9:00 PM—gathering virtually via Zoom.
+Each Wednesday for four weeks, we’ll meet for two hours—from 7:00 to 9:00 pm (CST)—gathering virtually via Zoom.
 In our Wednesday sessions, we’ll engage in guided meditations and expressive arts practices, explore the course materials, and share reflections on the between-session experiential exercises.
-We’ll be a small, intimate group, working individually, in pairs, and collaboratively, creating space for both personal exploration and shared dialogue.
+We’ll be a small, intimate group, exploring individually, in pairs, and collaboratively, creating space for both personal exploration and shared dialogue.
+This course is intended as less of a ‘training’ and more of a creative dynamic exploration in real time.

-Between sessions, you’ll be invited to engage in simple, nature-based creative exercises.
-Using the expressive arts, we’ll explore embodied, intuitive-imaginal ways of being in relationship with the more-than-human world.
-These practices are not about artistic skill—but rather about giving form to the inner experience.
+Between sessions, you’ll be invited to engage in simple, nature-based, creative and meditative exercises.
+Using the expressive arts and meditative awareness, we’ll explore embodied, intuitive ways of being in relationship with the more-than-human world.
+The arts practices are not about artistic skill—but rather about giving form to the inner experience.
 For image-making, whatever materials you have on hand will do.
+No art or meditation experience is required, only curiosity and openness to being surprised.

-Keeping our own lived and deeply felt experiences at the center of our knowing, we’ll draw from a rich variety of sources from diverse cultural perspectives.
-It’s my hope new stories, terms and concepts expand our ways of perceiving and interacting with the world beyond the human.
+Keeping our own lived and deeply felt experiences at the center of our knowing, we’ll draw from a rich variety of resources from Daoism, Buddhism, western mystical and various Indigenous perspectives, as well as from eco-, integral- and depth-psychological perspectives.
+New terms and concepts are meant to open to different ways of perceiving and to expand ideas of creative possibility.
 The experiential exercises and resource materials will take about 1-1.5 hours per week to complete.

 Plural ways of knowing & being